vircadia/vircadia-docs-sphinx/docs/source/create/entities/create-entities.md

 # Create New Entities

 We are continually surprised by the ingenuity and creativity of the content creators in our community.
 You too can join this community by creating new entities.
-The easiest way to start building is to use High Fidelity's **Create** app.
+The easiest way to start building is to use Project Athena's **Create** app.

 <div class="admonition note">
     <p class="admonition-title">Note</p>